Want to follow along with this writing? Sign up Today, it's free and easy

 Overall, you did a wonderful job.
 Even though I didn't like the main character, I did feel for her.
 It was a well written piece showing the fragility of our happy little bubbles of existence.
 Thank you for sharing!

-almost 3 years ago Marissa Riggs said:
+about 3 years ago Marissa Riggs said:

 This is off to a very good start.
 At the moment, it seems a little unbalanced, a little skeletal.
 Flesh out the story some more.
 When I say 'unbalanced', I mean you spend so much time talking about Miles that the tragedy with her father seems to be but a little blip of time.
 I think it would be more effective if the latter had a little more weight to it.